SouthernPark/SouthernPark.github.io/docs/_posts/2021-04-07-monte_carlo.markdown

 boundary. `Probability Event` means dividing the number of points inside the points by the number of total points.

-I have tried mang programming languages like Python and JavaScript to visualise the process.
+I have tried many programming languages like Python and JavaScript to visualise the process.
 Python is good for its plenty of libraries such as matplotlib and numpy.
 However, when it comes to user interaction JavaScript will win because it can be nested in HTML.
 I have implemented